ardyuda/FB-AutoLike/README.md

 # This code/program is not intended for phishing or other forms of scam.
 Loss of account, personal data and so on is not my responsibility.
 #
 # Issue:
-# -If there are any issues regarding the mismatch version of Microsoft Edge (selenium webdriver), please visit https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/.
+# -If there are any issues regarding the mismatch version of Microsoft Edge (selenium webdriver), visit https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/.
 Download the matching version.
 Extract the 'msedge.exe' file to the FB-AutoLike folder.